marsbard/puppet-alfresco/docs/apt-cacher-ng.md

     apt_cache_port => 1234,

+It is worth tailing the logs in __/var/log/apt-cacher-ng/__ to make sure that the .deb packages are in fact being requested from there.
+The configuration for the proxy is in __/etc/apt/apt.conf.d/01proxy__

-Note that you also have the option of overriding some of the other large downloads by editing manifests/urls.pp and making the urls point to local copies.
+Note that you also have the option of overriding some of the other large downloads by editing __manifests/urls.pp__ and making the urls point to local copies.